VittorioAccomazzi/LeafSize/README.md

 ## Workflow
 The application will walk through the steps necessary for the measurement:
 -	Selection of the image layout
--	Settings for isolating the leaf (tune hue and saturation thresholds)
+-	Settings for isolating the leaf (change the hue and saturation thresholds)
--	Processing and review of all the images, accept the ones which are correct.
+-	Processing of all the images and remove the ones which are not correct, and accept the rest.
 -	Review the results and download as excel file.

 You can iterate thought these steps as many times as necessary and accept a few images at the time.
 So, you’ll be able to accommodate for situation in which a single setting is not able to work satisfactory across all the images.

+### Privacy
+Your images will **not** be copied nor uploaded to a server, all the processing occurs locally on your computer.

 ## Input Images
 The application assumes that you acquire a large number of images with the leaf, each image shall have 1 or 4 petri dishes and the leaf must be places on the dishes.
 The background (table) shall be white, and the lighting uniform.
 See the image below as example.